MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-database-for-mysql/includes/3-how-azure-database-for-mysql-works.md

 - MySQL version:

   - All deployment options support versions 5.7 and 8.0.
-  - Single Server deployment currently supports version 5.6 (though this version is retired).
   - MySQL on Azure VMs supports any MySQL version you want to install.
 - Compute scaling.
 All options can scale as necessary to accommodate load changes.
 - Network connectivity:
   - All options support public endpoints with a server firewall.
-  - Private access with Private Link support is available for Single Server and MySQL on Azure VMs.
+  - Private access with Private Link support is available for MySQL on Azure VMs.
   - Private access with Virtual Network integration is available for Flexible Server.
 - SSL/TLS connectivity is supported on all platforms.
 - Storage:
   - Both Azure Database for MySQL deployment modes support storage sizes between 5 gibibytes (GiBs) to 16 tebibytes (TiBs).
 Both also support online storage scaling.
-  - Currently only Single Server supports automatic storage scaling.
   - MySQL on Azure VMs supports from 32 GiB to 32,767 GiB but doesn't support online storage scaling.

 - Updating and patching: